 Set up Parking Mode

 The Parking Mode feature will be activated automatically, as soon as your dashcam was paired successfully with the Nexar app.
-When the Nexar app detects a drop in voltage by the end of each drive, your dashcam will enter the Parking Mode state and be on alert for movement or motion.
+When the Nexar app detects a drop in voltage by the end of each drive, your dashcam will enter the Parking Mode state and be on alert for impact.

-To manually set up Parking Notifications, make sure you're dash cam and phone are connected via Bluetooth and WiFi, then launch the Nexar App > Tap More > Tap Dash cam > Toggle Parking Mode.
+To manually set up Parking Notifications for Nexar One, make sure you're dash cam and phone are connected via Bluetooth and WiFi, then launch the Nexar App > Tap More > Tap Dash cam > Toggle Parking Mode.

 Make sure you have push notifications turned on, on your phone, for the Nexar App.